jinjirosan/Bruni_Animatronic/README.md

 ![Bruni](https://github.com/jinjirosan/Bruni_Animatronic/blob/main/images/IMG_1681-inserting-heart.jpeg)
 ###### --> image: Inserting Bruni logicboard

-This is how Bruni can be easily re-charged
+This is how Bruni can be easily re-charged.
+The 400mAh LiPo is holding up nicely for a day at the park although I do recharge for the evening fireworks/drone show.

 ![Bruni](https://github.com/jinjirosan/Bruni_Animatronic/blob/main/images/IMG_1725-charging-bruni.jpeg)
 ###### --> image: Charging Bruni